 Poi Saag (aka Malabar Spinach)

 Also known as Malabar or Ceylon spinach, this tropical green is popular in Asian, Chinese and Thai cooking.
-The heat loving plants grow into vines lined with dark green leaves that have a distinctive slippery texture.
+The heat loving plants grow into vines lined with shiny green, oval-shaped leaves that have a distinctive slippery texture.

 Approximate number of seed per pack: 20